touray/frontend/README.md

 **If you're viewing this at https://github.com/bmarshall511/frontend, you're reading the documentation for the master branch.
 [View documentation for the latest release.](https://github.com/bmarshall511/frontend/tree/latest#readme)**

+Unlike other frontend frameworks like [Foundation](http://foundation.zurb.com/) or [Bootstrap](http://getbootstrap.com/), Frontend doesn't restrict you to any one in particular.
+You could think of Frontend like a base framework for others like Foundation and Bootstrap.
+Use what you like, discard what you don't — keeping your files well optimized.

 ## Getting Started

 ### Prerequisites